FooBarShebang/com_lib/Documentation/Requirements/RE003_serialization_requirements.md

 **Description:** **TypeError** or its subclass should be raised if

 * Not a bytestring is passed into the class method *unpackBytes*
-* Not a JSON string is passed into the class method *unpackJSON*, or the JSON encoded data type is not compatible with the array / structure
+* Not a JSON string is passed into the class method *unpackJSON*, or the JSON encoded data type is not compatible with the array / structure / C scalar

 **Verification Method:** T